zilliztech/zdoc/reference/api/python/python/MilvusClient/MilvusClient-Partitions/Partitions-drop_partition.md

     __[REQUIRED]__

-    The name of the partition to create.
+    The name of the partition to drop.

 - __timeout__ (_float _|_ None_)